Diimoo/callosum/desktop/README.md

 ## Troubleshooting

 ### "Unable to resolve host"
 Make sure you have an internet connection.
-The app loads content from `cloud.onyx.app`.
+The app loads content from `cloud.callosum.app`.

 ### Build fails on M1/M2 Mac
 ```bash